 This same level of responsiveness is applied when Instructure receives external input on security outside of the formal audit process.
 For customers who are interested in conducting their own security audit of Instructure's products, Instructure will, upon request, set up an environment where they can conduct automated and manual vulnerability scanning.

-SOC 2 COMPLIANCE
+SOC 2 Compliance

-Instructure produces, on an annual basis, a SOC2 Type II report covering the following principles: Security, Availability, Confidentiality, Processing Integrity, and Privacy.
+Instructure produces, on an annual basis, SOC2 Type II reports for our products which cover the following principles: Security, Availability, Confidentiality, Processing Integrity, and Privacy.
+These reports are available under mutual NDA.